arlobelshee/arlo.belshee.com/content/techies/drunken-estimation/index.md

 In summary, to estimate an MMF (or perhaps a story):

-1. Estimate how drunk you'd hae to be to make it through this or to figure this one out.
+1. Estimate how drunk you'd have to be to make it through this or to figure this one out.
 Zero beers?
 One beer?
 Two?
 Up to six.
 If it's more than six, then would a fifth of whisky sufffice?
 Or would this one take hard drugs?
 2. If it's just beers, that's your estimate.
 0 is a perfecty valid estimate.
 It usually means the solution is boring and well-localized.
 3. If it requires whisky, break it down and make sure the whole team partakes.
 Keep going until you've reduced it to beer problems.
 4. Just say no to hard drugs!